 Bjorn Sturnberg: The Student Housing Co-Op With Enphase Batteries

-The last installation we looked at wasn’t on a house at all, but on a student housing co-op with 40 residents — Stucco, in Newtown.
-The massive project made use of the easily scaleable Enphase modular AC Battery — and it even holds the record of being the largest battery installation yet for Enphase, and its first project on an apartment block.
+The last installation we looked at wasn’t on a house at all, but on a student housing co-op with 40 residents: Newtown’s Stucco.
+The massive project made use of Enphase’s scaleable modular AC Battery.
+It holds the record for being the largest single installation yet for Enphase, and its first project on an apartment block.

 The project was the brain-child of former resident Bjorn Sturmberg, who stayed at Stucco for five years while studying for his PhD in solar.
-He explains that, as Stucco is run fully as a co-operative, projects like these are not uncommon.
-Projects on this scale, however, are.
+As Stucco is run fully as a co-operative, he explains, projects like these are not uncommon.
+Projects on this scale, however, are almost unheard of.

-He looked at the “Stucco Storage and Solar Project” as a “fun little summer project just to finish off my time here,” but it soon turned into so much more than that.
+Bjorn saw the “Stucco Storage and Solar Project” as a “fun little summer project just to finish off my time here,” but it soon became so much more than that.
 While he had tried to put solar panels on the roof a number of times before, it was always just too expensive for the co-op (which caters to low-income students) to afford.

-The reason it finally got off the ground was thanks to a City Of Sydney grant for sustainability projects on apartment blocks.
-Stucco was given the maximum grant of $80,000 – but even that was not enough for the whole project.
+The only reason it finally got off the ground was a sizable City Of Sydney grant allocated for sustainability projects on apartment blocks.
+Stucco was given the maximum grant of $80,000 – but even that wasn’t enough to see the project to completion.

-The technical side of the Stucco installation was very straightforward, and once it got off the ground all 114 solar panels and 36 Enphase batteries went in in around three days.
-The biggest problem the project faced was regulatory — and without hundreds of hours in pro-bono legal support the project would have quickly become prohibitively expensive.
-To get the system running on an apartment block with many individual residents, Stucco had to get a license to sell electricity – which was relatively easy – and approval to become an embedded network – which was much harder.
+The technical side of the Stucco installation was surprisingly straightforward.
+Once it got off the ground, all 114 solar panels and 36 Enphase batteries were in place in around three days.
+The biggest problem the project faced was regulatory, and without hundreds of hours in pro-bono legal support the project would have quickly become unfeasible.
+To get the system running on an apartment block with many individual residents, Stucco had to get a license to sell electricity – which was relatively easy – and approval to become an embedded network – which was much, much harder.

 An embedded network refers to an apartment building where the building owners sell electricity directly to the tenants, rather than letting each tenant choose their own retailer.
-The Australian Energy Regulator is generally against embedded networks, as they take away the tenants’ freedom of choice – even if the alternative means they're paying less for clean energy generated onsite.
-It’s a tricky issue when you add solar into the mix, and one that Bjorn goes into at length himself:
+The Australian Energy Regulator is generally against embedded networks, as they take away the tenants’ freedom of choice – even in situations where embedded networks would let them pay less for clean energy generated onsite.
+It’s a tricky issue when you add solar into the mix, and one that is hard to explain succinctly.

-Thankfully, the physical system works perfectly.
-The roof hosts a 30.2kW solar system which is linked to 40kWh of useable storage through a system of stacked Enphase batteries.
-It was an easy system to install at Stucco, with lots of good roof space for solar and an enclosure for the batteries down the bottom of the building — though the latter required a measure of fireproofing before the batteries could go in.
+Thankfully, Stucco’s physical system works perfectly.
+The roof hosts a 30.2kW solar system that’s linked to 40kWh of useable storage through a system of stacked Enphase batteries.
+It was an easy system to install at Stucco, with lots of good roof space for solar and an enclosure for the batteries down the bottom of the building, though the latter required a number of fireproofing measures before the batteries could go in.

-While the building only gets a feed-in tariff of 8.2c/kWh, which Bjorn is “very much looking forward to seeing increase eventually,” the savings gained by the battery installation make up for it.
-Since installing the system, Stucco has seen a 90 per cent saving on grid bills — where before they were buying about $1200 from the grid per month, now it’s down to only $110 a month.
+While Stucco only gets a feed-in tariff of 8.2c/kWh, which Bjorn is “very much looking forward to seeing increase eventually,” the savings gained by the battery installation make up for it.
+Since installing the system, Stucco has seen a 90 per cent saving on grid bills.
+Where before they were buying about $1200 from the grid per month, now it’s down to only $110 a month.

 Some of those savings go to the residents and some go to the co-op, with Stucco set up as a retailer that sells solar energy on to the tenants.
-The system is fairly complicated, monitoring how much energy tenants use and when.
-If they happen to be using the grid power they’ll be charged the same amount as the grid electricity price, while solar power is sold at a discounted rate of around 20-25 per cent.
-“The incentive remains to shift your behaviour to using [electricity] during the daylight hours, or with the batteries, during the early evening,” Bjorn said.
+The system is fairly complicated, requiring systems to monitor how much energy tenants use and when.
+If they happen to be using grid power they’ll be charged the same amount as the grid electricity price, while solar power is sold at a discounted rate of around 20-25 per cent.
+“The incentive remains to shift your behaviour to using [electricity] during the daylight hours, or with the batteries during the early evening,” Bjorn said.

-In fact, the batteries have usually been enough to take Stucco through most of the night — "the power that we are pulling from the grid is predominantly between midnight and when the sun comes up,” Bjorn explained, “or at moments when the batteries can’t provide enough instantaneous power — so maybe 90 per cent of the load is met by the batteries, and just a little bit of the peak has to come out of the grid just to support them.”
+The batteries have usually been enough to take Stucco through a good part of the night: “the power that we are pulling from the grid is predominantly between midnight and when the sun comes up,” Bjorn explained, “or at moments when the batteries can’t provide enough instantaneous power — so maybe 90 per cent of the load is met by the batteries, and just a little bit of the peak has to come out of the grid just to support them.”